In The Press

 These days, when we think about wine from Oregon, we immediately blurt out Pinot Noir.
 It makes sense, of course, as this is one of the U.S.’s meccas for wines made from the grape, and of our more unique expressions of it to boot.
 But what I think we have learned here at VinePair, with an entire month focusing solely on American wine, is that even though one grape may define a region to the general public, a wine region is much more than a single grape.
 Read full article.

-The Willamette Valley, with its distinctive soils and generally mild climate, has found great success with this temperamental, traditionally Burgundian variety.
-Charles Curtis MW shares his top Oregon Pinot Noir selections.
+With its distinctive soils and innovative planting and winemaking trends, this corner of the Pacific Northwest has found great success with Burgundy's temperamental red grape.
+Charles Curtis MW shares his top Oregon Pinot Noir producers to know and the best wines to buy.
 Read the full article.

 URBAN WINE TRAILS ARE POPPING UP ACROSS THE U.S., FROM SEATTLE TO BROOKLYN